starwolves/space/README.md

 When Godot 4 is stable enough, the client will be upgraded and moved to Godot 4 for better 3D rendering in favour of the Vulkan API  which aims to resolve the aforementioned issues.

+### Testing the game
+Please make sure you download and compile the latest stable branch of Space Frontiers server and not from the master branch.
+Also make sure that the stable server version matches the version of the Space Frontiers client that you have acquired at [comms.starwolves.io](https://comms.starwolves.io).

 ### [StarWolves.io](https://starwolves.io)
 Star Wolves is a brand new **sovereign gaming community** that is pioneering the game Space Frontiers by hosting official servers for it and more.